ttadano/alamode/docs/source/tutorial_pages/pbte_nonanalytic_correction.rst

    :align: center

-We can see that ``NONANALYTIC=2`` and ``NONANALYTIC=3`` give smoother dispersion than ``NONALAYTIC=1``.
+We can see that ``NONANALYTIC = 2`` and ``NONANALYTIC = 3`` give smoother dispersion than ``NONANALYTIC = 1``.
 For these two method, the NA correction becomes exactly zero at the commensurate :math:`\boldsymbol{q}` points (other than :math:`\boldsymbol{q}\longrightarrow 0`).
 In the present calculation, we used a 4x4x4 supercell of the primitive cell.
 Hence, the NA correction should be zero at the Brillouin zone boundaries (X and L points) as well as the midpoint of the each high-symmetry line (e.g., :math:`\boldsymbol{q}=(1/4, 1/4, 0)`).
 We can confirm this from the above figure, where the blue, red, and magenta curves perfectly intersect with each other at these commensurate points, whereas the green curve does not.

-In general, we recommend using ``NONANALYTIC=3`` as it correctly separates the short- and long-range terms and calculates the NA correction in the reciprocal space accurately using the Ewald summation method.
-It can also avoid abrupt jumps or discontinuties in dispersion curves at Brillouin zone boundaries, which can happen with ``NONALALYTIC=2`` when the BZ boundary is not commensurate with the supercell size.
+In general, we recommend using ``NONANALYTIC = 3`` as it correctly separates the short- and long-range terms and calculates the NA correction in the reciprocal space accurately using the Ewald summation method.
+It can also avoid abrupt jumps or discontinuties in dispersion curves at Brillouin zone boundaries, which can happen with ``NONALALYTIC = 2`` when the BZ boundary is not commensurate with the supercell size.